aaronczichon/website/site/src/content/blog/31-tailscale-npm.md

 My main thought here was: If I can access my web service by it's IP and port inside the Tailscale network, I should also be able to put the container of my proxy manager into the TS network as well and route traffic from a subdomain to this IP 🤔

 Turns out, you can!
 By using the network features of Docker you can run Tailscale in a container with network capabilities.
-You can use `docker-compose` to achieve this.
+To combine both services you can use `docker-compose`.
-First of all we need to define a new service in your compose file for the Tailscale container.
+First of all you need to define a new service in your compose file for the Tailscale container.
 ```yaml
 services:
   tailscale-nginxpm: